vcarl/blog/src/pages/securing-gatsby-csp.md

 However, Gatsby itself places many inline styles and scripts on the page, and MDX uses `new Function`.
 Because they make use of this functionality, we have to punch pretty big hole in the security policy.
-On the one hand, this is pretty great: there's only 1 problem, it's really really close to letting us be extremely restrictive with our security rules.
-On the other hand, _there's just 1 problem_: so close, yet so far.
+On the one hand, this is pretty great: there are very few problems, it's really really close to letting us be extremely restrictive with our security rules.
+On the other hand, _there are so few problems_: so close, yet so far.
 I can't lock the policy all the way down.

 Gatsby has
-[an umbrella issue](https://github.com/gatsbyjs/gatsby/issues/10890) for the issues, and there's
+[an umbrella issue](https://github.com/gatsbyjs/gatsby/issues/10890) for these problems, and there's
 [a workaround for MDX](https://github.com/ChristopherBiscardi/gatsby-mdx/issues/303#issuecomment-469095503) (with some restrictions on how you can write your code).
 There's also [`gatsby-plugin-csp`](https://github.com/bejamas/gatsby-plugin-csp),